maplemap/focuse-lines/README.md

 #### How to run the project?
 1. Clone the repository
+2. Add to your hosts file (/etc/hosts) the next line: `127.0.0.1 focus-lines.local`
 2. Run `make run` in the root directory

 #### Project structure